Francieorwa/Html-Css/README.md

 ### Home

 The home section is an introduction, highlighting my name, role as a web developer, and my key attributes.
-It also presents a set of skills I possess, including HTML5, CSS3, JavaScript, React, and database management.

 ### About Section

 The about section provides more details about my background, skills,as a web developer.
 It emphasizes my dedication to crafting user-friendly digital experiences and my belief in collaboration for extraordinary results.

+### Skills
+My technical skills include:

+- Front-End Development: Proficient in HTML5, CSS3, JavaScript, and React.
+- Back-End Development: Experienced in Ruby.
+- Database Management: Knowledgeable in SQL.
+- Additional Technologies: Familiar with Tailwind CSS.

+I have also developed the following soft skills:
+- Problem Solving: I am able to identify problems and come up with solutions that meet project requirements.
+- Collaboration: I work well in teams and can effectively communicate ideas and feedback.
+- Adaptability: I am flexible and willing to learn new technologies or approaches when needed.

+### Projects
+Here are some projects I have worked on:
+1. ConferenceHub: A web application for tracking conferences across different ministries.

+2. Optica: An app designed to assist users in finding the best optical solutions.

+3. Fresh2Door: A service for ordering groceries online with delivery options.

+Each project demonstrates my capability in web development, from concept to deployment.

 ### Contact Form